Or ModernAus for short. An Australia-wide accompaniment to Thomas Ryan’s Tasmanian Art Deco & Modernism photo blog ( here ).

-Fine descriptions of many less known architects from Melbourne’s past.
+Fine descriptions of more than 40 architects from Melbourne’s Twentieth Century past.
 With selected buildings listings and photos.
-Put together by Built Heritage Pty Ltd.
+Put together by, I think, Simon Reeves at Built Heritage Pty Ltd.

 Subtitled “Auckland’s Alternative Modernist Architecture and History: A work in progress”, this great site is a who’s who of mid-century Auckland architects, many of whom have disappeared off the radar.